-- 11. The options are not assignable, except to a person who is entitled to ownership of an option upon the death of an Optionee, pursuant to a will or the applicable laws of descent and distribution upon death. - 12.
-No financial assistance is available to Optionees under the Option Plan. - 13.
-Any amendments to outstanding Options are subject to the approval of the TSX-V and, if required by the TSX-V, of the shareholders of the Corporation, possibly with only 'disinterested shareholders' being entitled to vote.
+11. The options are not assignable, except to a person who is entitled to ownership of an option upon the death of an Optionee, pursuant to a will or the applicable laws of descent and distribution upon death.

+- 12. No financial assistance is available to Optionees under the Option Plan. - 13.
+Any amendments to outstanding Options are subject to the approval of the TSX-V and, if required by the TSX-V, of the Shareholders of the Corporation, possibly with only 'disinterested shareholders' being entitled to vote.
 Disinterested shareholder approval must be obtained prior to the reduction of the exercise price (including the cancellation and re-issuance of options so as to effectively reduce the exercise price) of options held by insiders of the Corporation.
-The amendment to an outstanding Option will also require the consent of the Optionee.
+The amendment to an outstanding Option will also require the consent of the Optionee. - 14.
+Any adjustment, other than in connection with a security consolidation or security split, to options granted or issued under the Option Plan must be subject to the prior acceptance of the TSX-V. - 15.
+A "net exercise" is permitted, whereby the Corporation receives no cash payment at exercise and the Optionee receives only a number of Common Shares equal to the in-the-money value of the Common Shares underlying the options (by reference to the volume weighted average trading price of the Common Shares for the five trading days immediately preceding exercise).
+"Net exercise" will not be available to investor relations service providers and the number of Common Shares delivered to the Optionee may be further reduced to satisfy applicable tax withholding obligations.